aleedca/Coding-for-30-days/README.md

 # Coding-for-30-days
-*Problem Solving Basic, Easy from HackerRank*
+Topic: Problem Solving Basic, Easy from HackerRank

-• Why am I doing this?
+#### Why am I doing this?
+- To challenge myself.
+- To build discipline.

-  To challenge myself and build discipline, also to improve and develop new skills :)
+- To improve and develop new skills.
+- To not be so hard on myself if I get to fail